ENE Memo: February 10, 2014

 - An update on the Student Growth Task Force.
 Hal Kirkwood, associate professor of library science, said the Student Growth Task Force and the Senate's Educational Policy Committee continue to work on a report that outlines how Purdue will measure student intellectual growth, among other things.The Educational Policy Committee was expected to discuss the matter at its regular meeting.
 Identifying actionable items to include in the report, including guiding principles for assessment and the creation of a faculty committee to clarify the assessment's framework, are among the goals.
 Kirkwood said he hopes to provide a further update at the Senate's February meeting.

 - Parking and Traffic Committee presentation.
 James McGlothlin, associate professor of health sciences and industrial technology, gave a presentation about the Parking and Traffic Committee's activities in 2012-13.
-The summary of the presentation is available here.
-The presentation is available here.
+Check out the summary of the presentation or the presentation itself.

 Reminder: Library Office Hours: Every Monday 1:30-3:30pm in ARMS 1314